rolando-betara/paint/index.md

 			</div>
 			<div class="6u$ 12u$(small)">
 				<h3>We are more than just philly painters!</h3>
-				<p>At Lawless Painting, we also offer replace, repair and patch drywall  and more in South Philadelphia, West Philadelphia and surrounding areas.
+				<p>At Melbourne Painting, we also offer replace, repair and patch drywall  and more in South Melbourne, West Melbourne and surrounding areas.
 If you have water damage or smoke damage we can repair your area as well.
 We also offer graffiti removal, gutter repairs, stucco repairs, window painting, window glazing and more.
 Need work on your deck?
 We do deck sealing, deck refinishing and more.
 We also have expertise with staining, cleaning, refinishing and sealing wood.
 Don’t see the service that you are interested in?
 Please call or fill out our contact form to the right for a completely free, no obligation estimate today!</p>
 			</div>
 		</div>
 	</div>